-You've heard the adage "Teamwork makes the dream work," but what does that actually mean, and how do we apply this principal to our work in libraries?
+You've heard the adage "Teamwork makes the dream work."

+But what does that actually mean, and how do we apply this principle to our work in libraries?

 This toolkit addresses this question!
-As part of a federally-funded project, for a year and a half we interviewed 129 individuals in 18 communities across America (25 library directors/managers, 44 front-line library workers, and 60 library partners) to learn more how teamwork makes their dreams work.
-Our interviews focused on the dream of community health: Communities where everyone has access to opportunities to be physically active, eat well, and be healthy.
+As part of a federally-funded project (IMLS Grant #Grant # RE-246336-OLS-20), for a year and a half we interviewed 129 individuals in 18 communities across America (25 library directors/managers, 44 front-line library workers, and 60 library partners ) to learn more how teamwork makes their dreams work.
+Our interviews focused community health: Communities where everyone has access to opportunities to HEAL, or engage in Healthy Eating and Active Living, hence this toolkit's cover.

+In this toolkit we use the metaphor of the garden to help us understand this work.

 Why is gardening a useful way to think about this work?
-There are lots ways of thinking about community collaboration and partnerships.
+There are many, many ways to think about community collaboration and partnerships.
 We chose to focus on gardening because we think the process of growing plants has a lot to teach us about the work we do with and in communities.

 In the garden, nothing is guaranteed.

 In the garden, plans are not synonymous with outcomes.

 In the garden, we tailor what we do to the environment.

 In the garden, some things are perennials, others are annuals; that is some things come back every year and others have to be planted again each year.

-And yet despite all this uncertainty, we can't wait to get back into the dirt each Spring.
+Despite all this uncertainty, we can't wait to get back into the dirt each Spring.

 All of these statements are also true about the work of cultivating the relationship-driven library.